jsenv/core/docs/browser-explorer-server/browser-explorer-server.md

 ## Shared options

-The documentation of some options used by `startBrowserExplorerServer` is shared with other functions.
+The documentation of some options used by `startBrowserExplorerServer` is shared.<br />
 — see [shared options](../shared-options/shared-options.md)

 ## Specific options